 Instead of reducing diversion, the waiver requirement has contributed to diversion of buprenorphine for self-treatment because treatment is unavailable.
 It is also notable that the DEA has not used waiver requirements to reduce diversion of any other medication, including prescription opioids where diversion of such medications has resulted in unquestionable societal risk and harm.
 The differential treatment of buprenorphine versus other narcotic pain relievers is driven by stigma rather than science and results in discrimination against patients with OUD.
 There is no clinical justification for imposing a patient limit, training and administrative requirements associated with prescribing buprenorphine.
 In fact, providers who prescribe oxycodone, a DEA Schedule II drug, or who prescribe methadone or buprenorphine for pain are not subject to these same restrictions.
 The only difference is that the patients to whom buprenorphine is prescribed are undergoing treatment for addiction.
 Given the effectiveness of buprenorphine in treating OUD, a life-threatening disorder, and the limited access to care, we find it unconscionable that the government would single out this treatment with patient limitations.

 Efforts to reduce unscrupulous prescribing have, in fact, reduced overall prescribing of buprenorphine.
 A very small number of providers have obtained the waiver and fewer actually prescribe buprenorphine.
-The waiver requirement has created the perception among providers that it is difficult or challenging to treat SUD, perpetuating stigma and discouraging providers from engaging in the practice.
+The waiver requirement has created the perception among providers that it is difficult or challenging to treat substance use disorders (SUD), perpetuating stigma and discouraging providers from engaging in the practice.
 Increasing access to evidence-based SUD treatment is essential to address our nation’s addiction crisis and it is evident that the buprenorphine waiver requirement obstructs this goal.

 Despite the prevalence of the disease, health care providers receive very little training in SUD and this has left the health care system woefully unprepared to deal with addiction.
 To rectify this and increase the number of providers offering evidence-based care such as buprenorphine, addiction training must be incorporated into medical school curricula.
-Congress authorized a grant program for medical schools and teaching hospitals to establish curricula for prescribing medications for addiction treatment in the SUPPORT Act.
-This program should be fully funded to encourage and support medical schools to provide SUD training and better equip future generations of health care providers to treat addiction like any other disease.

 In addition to medical school training, ongoing training should be required for health care providers through continuing medical education and licensing requirements.
 Providers also need support and guidance from more experienced providers to consult on complex cases as well as support staff, such as nurses, social workers, and peers to meet patients’ needs adequately.